 Makarska Croatia Things To Do And See

 Visiting Makarska town and its Riviera you’ll be surprised of the variety of things to do and see.
 Kilometers of long white pebble beaches in the thick pine tree forest near crystal clear and refreshing sea are not the only benefit that Makarska Croatia offers for your vacations.

 Regardless of the age and interests, every visitor who comes to Makarska will find something for their own interest and entertainment.The young will discover Makarska Croatia, an interesting clubbing place to have fun until the early hours.

 Makarska is considered the center of the nightlife of central Dalmatia.
 During the summer, all the clubs are home to numerous DJ foreign stars, singers and bands as well as national.

-Here's a list of some of the most famous beach bars and nightclubs of Makarska Croatia:
+Here’s a list of some of the other most famous beach bars and nightclubs of Makarska Croatia:

 If you are interested in Makarska’s rich historical background that covers the customs and culture of the seaside areas and the mountain villages from prehistoric to the modern period, visit some local museums.

 Makarska Town Museum located at waterfront in Baroque Tonoli Palace is worth visiting.

 The museum institution in the town of Makarska was founded in 1962 but only in 1995 the museum is housed in this eighteenth-century building.